Sleuth Version 1.1

 Search Panel

-Search Results Panel
+Results Panel

-Once your search has been completed, a list of all papers matching your criteria is available for preview in the Search Results panel.
+Once your search has been completed, a list of all papers matching your criteria is available for preview in the Results panel.
 This panel is intended to screen searches by showing limited information on each paper.
 To download the papers of interest into your workspace, choose "Download Checked" or "Download All".

 Workspace Panel